 Throughout his career, Peter Marino’s relationship with the arts has driven him to support a wide variety of organizations and art-related causes.

-He currently serves as chairman of Venetian Heritage, where since 1991 he has been a board member and supporter of its art and architectural restoration efforts.
-Most recently, he underwrote the restoration of three life-size Antonio Rizzo statues for the Ducal Palace.
+He currently serves as chairman of Venetian Heritage, where since 1991 he has been a board member and supporter of its art and architectural restoration efforts, underwriting the restoration of three life-size Antonio Rizzo statues for the Ducal Palace.

 Since 2003, Marino has also been a member of the international committee of MAD Paris (formerly known as the Union centrale des Arts décoratifs), the organization devoted to design and decorative arts that runs the Musée des Arts Décoratifs and several other cultural sites in Paris.
 In 2015, Marino donated a Ringel d’Illzach sculpture, The Demimonde, to the museum.
 He also supported the 2006 restoration one of the museum’s renowned period rooms, the art-deco Bureau de l’Ambassade Française, designed by Pierre Chareau in 1925.